-Person seriously injured in crash at Paengaroa in Bay of Plenty
+Person killed in crash at Paengaroa in Bay of Plenty

-One person has been seriously injured in a crash involving a car and a tree in the Bay of Plenty.
+One person has died following a crash involving a car and a tree in the Bay of Plenty.

 Emergency services were called to the serious crash on State Highway 2, Paengaroa, around 3.50pm.

-"Initial reports indicate one person has sustained serious injuries," police said in a statement.

-The road is closed and traffic management is in place.
+The road remains closed and traffic management is in place.
 Motorists are advised to avoid the area.

+Police earlier said initial indications were that one person had been seriously injured in the crash.

 Advertisement

-A St John Ambulance spokesman confirmed ambulance officers responded to the crash but directed further queries to police.
+A St John Ambulance spokesman confirmed ambulance officers responded to the crash but directed further inquiries to police.

 Read More